czaplickijakub/flightPlanner/README.md

 ## USAGE: bash planner.sh

-YOu must use a valid ICAO Airport Code!
+You must use a valid ICAO Airport Code!
 See more [here](https://www.world-airport-codes.com/)